quicksilver/manual/docs/introduction.md

 Some items have **_Children_**, e.g., folders have files, contacts have phone numbers and addresses, musical artists have albums, etc. When an item has children there is a > on the right side of the item in the results list.
 View the children (e.g., go into a folder) by typing <kbd>→</kbd> or <kbd>/</kbd>.
 The object then changes to the top child and the results list shows the other children.
 Navigate these by using the <kbd>↑</kbd> and <kbd>↓</kbd> arrows or better yet by typing to match against this list.
 This is an easy way to navigate folder hierarchies, or any other hierarchies.

-Quicksilver's matching algorithm makes finding something specific very efficient and Quicksilver's ability to perform many different actions on objects makes it powerful.
+Quicksilver’s matching algorithm makes finding something specific very efficient and Quicksilver’s ability to perform many different actions on objects makes it powerful.
 The command window is efficient but there are even faster ways to perform commands. **_Triggers_** can be configured to start or complete a frequently used command.
 Typically keyboard triggers are used to run a command when a global shortcut key is pressed, but there are other triggers that run on mouse events such as clicks, drags or moving into a corner of the screen.
 Triggers can be invoked at anytime, without having to first activate Quicksilver (with <kbd>⌃</kbd><kbd>space</kbd>).
-There are built-in triggers to control iTunes (pause, play, skip to the next song or rate the current song) but it's easy to configure them to open a particular application or prompt for a query to send to Google.
+There are built-in triggers to control iTunes (pause, play, skip to the next song or rate the current song) but it’s easy to configure them to open a particular application or prompt for a query to send to Google.

 **_Proxy objects_** work especially well with triggers.
 These are special objects which represent something on the system such as the currently selected text (which may be sent to a search engine) or the last downloaded file (which may be opened or moved) or the URL of the current page in Safari (which may be pasted into a document).